The final 2,000 people groups

 They’re down to the “final 2,000 people groups.”

 This sense of “closure” is a thrilling thing, but it is also dangerous.
 Paul would no doubt absolutely be the first to agree with me on this (he has in the past): this phase of “Finishing the Task” is not really “the task is finished.”
 All the church has really done is “finish getting to 1.”

 An engagement team means there will be someone among that people group, telling the Gospel to them, and telling their story to others back at home.
 The peoples of the world will no longer be “unseen” because there will be workers among them (for as long as they last–and missionary attrition is a problem).

 But we should not think that closure is done – that Jesus will be coming back – that the Great Commission is finished – just because every group has a team.

-The Global Church Growth Outlook I’ve been working on explores this in detail: a dozen provinces, representing over a half billion people, where less than 1% are Christians.
-There is inadequate engagement, and no realistic scenario in which those provinces are more than 5% Christian in the next generation.
+My Top 40 Least Reached Places chart explores this in detail: a dozen provinces, representing over a half billion people, where less than 1% are Christians.
+They may be engaged, but there is no realistic scenario by which those provinces grow to more than 5% Christian in the next generation.

-Finishing this round of engagement is closure on one chapter.
+Finishing this round of engagement represents the closure of one chapter.
 We must successfully complete this task, and then we must successfully open the next.
 We must not only engage, we must see the group sustainably reached.